The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 warning: import classes is deprecated.
 Support will be removed in Puppet 2.8.
 Use autoloading instead.
 Please visit http://doc.puppetlabs.com/autoloading for more information.

-#2 Updated by eric sorenson over 1 year ago
+#2 Updated by eric sorenson almost 4 years ago

 - Status changed from Unreviewed to Accepted